Why Identifier-related errors happen and how to fix them in the Google Merchant Center.

 But what data we’re talking about?

-When it comes to assigning value to the identifier_exist, follow these three rules.
+When it comes to assigning value to the identifier_exist, follow these rules:

-1. If you resell old or custom items without GTIN, or MPN, set identifierexists to NO (or FALSE).
+- If you resell old or custom items without GTIN, or MPN, set identifierexists to NO (or FALSE)

-2. If you resell items that have GTIN or MPN and Brand, add them to the feed and set identifierexists to YES (or TRUE), or leave this field empty.
-In the latter case, Google will assume that the identifierexists is YES.
+- If you resell items that have GTIN or MPN and Brand, add them to the feed and set identifierexists to YES (or TRUE), or leave this field empty.
+In the latter case, Google will assume that the identifierexists is YES

 Let’s look at the example of fixing the identifier issue Incorrect value [identifier_exists] on a Magento 2 store.

-From the diagnostics view on Merchant Center, we can see that the issue has affected 17 products.
+From the diagnostics view in the Merchant Center, we can see that the issue has affected 17 products.

 While checking the feed, we discover that the identifier exist for these product is FALSE, and the GTIN field is missing.